What is physiotherapy?

 At the start of every appointment, your physiotherapist will ask if there have been any changes since your last visit.

-Most of your appointment will be spent treating you.
+Most of your appointment will be spent treating you - learn more about treatment with us.

 Depending on your personalised treatment plan, this may mean your physiotherapist using techniques such as soft tissue massage or helping you to build strength through exercise therapy.